 Here is a copy of an article I have recently written about flea control and cats.

 Together with keeping cats (or any household pet) can sometimes come a constant battle with fleas, depending on the climate in which you live.
 Getting rid of fleas in a house can become an ongoing battle.

 Home remedies for fleas are helpful, especially when you are determined to only use natural pest control.
 But you need to make sure you have a systematic approach to flea control if you want long lasting, flea-free home.

 I live in a warm and humid sub-tropical climate, which is the ideal environment for fleas to thrive in.
 A single flea can morph into many thousands in a very short period of time.

 Because my cats have access to an outdoor cat enclosure, they are constantly exposed to fleas that are dropped by passing native animals, and also from other people’s free-ranging cats.
 Fleas also carry cat tapeworms, so it is in your kitty’s best interests to maintain a good level of flea control.

 My approach to flea control is simply by making a constant and systemic effort to control the fleas in house.
 I used to let off a regular flea bomb in the house, because I had not been able to find an natural flea control product that was effective or even particularly helpful in getting rid of fleas.

 However, you also need to get rid of fleas from the home itself.
 Because they live in the carpet, soft furnishings and little specks of dust in corners and teeny cracks, fleas can be extremely difficult to get rid of, once and for all.
-Constant vacuuming helps to keep any flea infestation down, but it is not the total answer.
+Constant vacuuming helps to keep any flea infestation down.